How can you design a solution for 4 different target groups in 4 weeks? – Talent Place

-The answers to these questions have helped us determine assumptions about customer segments.
-Thanks to this, at a later stage of the project, we could work on the UVP adapted for each of the 4 groups of our product.
+Answering these questions allowed us to establish assumptions regarding customer segments.
+Thanks to this, in the further part of the project we were able to work on a UVP tailored to each of the 4 groups of customers of our product.

-Thanks to prior internal fixing determination of objectives, we knew what knowledge we wanted to obtain to be able to continue to work effectively.
-One day allowed us to gather the necessary information.
-What we still lacked was a validation of the hypotheses concerning the target groups – – in the end, the knowledge that we have gather during the workshop, in large part was only participants’ assumptions – and we needed to confirm them.
+By setting our goals internally, we knew what knowledge we wanted to have in order to continue working effectively.
+One day enabled us to gather the necessary information.
+What we still lacked was the validation of hypotheses about the target groups – after all, the knowledge we gathered during the workshop was to a large extent only the assumptions of the participants – and we needed to confirm them.

-Since working in the lean methodology, we can afford to change strategy (when this is justified), we decided to slightly modify our initial plan.
+As working in lean methodology enables us to change our strategy (when justified), we decided to slightly modify our initial plan.

 Week 2 and 3